princepiper28/airbnb-clone-project/README.md

 ✅ Each role contributes to the **success of the project** by ensuring smooth collaboration, timely delivery, and a high-quality product that meets user expectations.

+---

+## 🧩 UI Component Patterns

+To ensure a **consistent, reusable, and maintainable design system**, the project will be built using modular UI components.
+Below are some planned components:

+### 📌 Navbar
+- Appears at the top of every page.
+- Provides **navigation links** to Home, Listings, About, and User Profile.
+- Contains **search bar** and **authentication buttons** (Login/Signup).
+- Responsive design with a hamburger menu for mobile devices.

+### 📌 Property Card
+- Displays **property details** in a compact card layout.
+- Includes:
+  - Property image
+  - Title & location
+  - Price per night
+  - Rating & reviews summary
+- Clickable to navigate to the **Property Detailed View**.
+- Optimized for both grid and list layouts.

+### 📌 Footer
+- Appears at the bottom of every page.
+- Contains:
+  - Links to “About Us,” “Contact,” and “Privacy Policy.”
+  - Social media icons.
+  - Copyright notice.
+- Responsive design that adapts to small screens.

+### 🔧 Future Planned Components
+- **Search & Filter Bar:** For filtering listings by location, price, date, and amenities.
+- **Booking Form:** For selecting dates, number of guests, and confirming bookings.
+- **Review Component:** Allows users to view and submit reviews with ratings.
+- **Modal / Popup:** For login/signup and booking confirmations.

+✅ By using **reusable UI components**, the project ensures:
+- **Consistency** in design across all pages.
+- **Scalability** as new features are added.
+- **Maintainability** since components can be updated independently.

 ## 🛠 Tech Stack
 **Frontend:**
 - HTML, CSS, JavaScript